MabbottLab/MEGneto/ConfigParams.md

           <summary>Total time</summary>
           Where: Nowhere
           <br>
-          Meaning: Relic from an older resting state epoch strategy
+          Meaning: Relic from an older resting state epoch strategy, will be deleted from config template.
         </details>
       </li>
      <!--EPOCHING.HEADMOTION-->